harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 <docimage path={require('./static/ad3c4ad2ace7b18449351ff7c933f05e35adafbbbd1a48a2b56f95bdade420f5.png')} width="60%" height="60%" title="Click to view full size image" />

-We run the instance sync job every 10 minutes.
+From the Delegate installed on the cluster or that has access to a Kubernetes cluster, We run the instance sync job every 10 minutes.

 ## ECS